-This free, two-day workshop provided by the Heart-Healthy Firefighter Program is designed to train health and wellness advocates in the emergency services.
+This free, five module online course provided by the Heart-Healthy Firefighter Program is designed to train health and wellness advocates in the emergency services.
 Participants learn the principles behind starting and implementing a successful department health and fitness program and how to encourage and motivate department members to adopt heart-healthy behaviors.
-A series of webinars based on the workshop are now available.

 The First Twenty

 The First Twenty is a nonprofit organization dedicated to improving the health of the American firefighter and decreasing line-of-duty deaths due to heart attack.
 Their program is a fitness and wellness system that reaches, educates, trains, and motivates firefighters.
 Focusing on physical fitness, mental fitness, and nutrition, the program is designed to be easily managed, maintained, and implemented by the average firefighter.

 The Rules of Engagement for Firefighter Health provide best practices to protect your health and stay at your best.
 Hang this poster up at your station to remind all personnel to follow these potentially life-saving rules.